gluecose/test-engine/README.md

 4. Logic that executes an Automated Compliance Runner(ACR), takes the output of the run and re-shapes the output data in a format understood by the DB Schema and pushes the data into the DB.

 5. Collects Logs of execution and saves it in a pre-defined location.
+Possesses a feature to send an automated email to the library provider, in case there is a failure during test execution.